Inteli-College/2025-1A-T02-G54-PUBLICO/Module_1_PR/Public_Report_Modulo2.md

     Oversight -->|Actions| Response
 ```

+---

 ## 7. Development Status

 ### 7.1.
 Progress Overview

 **Documentation and File Organization:**
 - All SolidWorks and Arduino files are now clearly marked as backup only, with README files in their respective directories.
-- MVP documentation has been expanded, including images of the turbine and motor, and a more detailed breakdown of the prototype phases.
+- MVP documentation expanded, including images and technical details of the turbine and motor, and a more detailed prototype breakdown.

 **MVP and Prototype:**
-- The MVP documentation now includes a dedicated section for the turbine and motor, with images and technical details.
+- Dedicated section for turbine and motor, with images and technical details.
-- The physical prototype is progressing, with the buoy, turbine, and motor models available and referenced in the documentation.
+- Physical prototype progressing: buoy, turbine, and motor models available and referenced in documentation.

 **Software and AI:**
-- The software stack and AI training pipeline are documented, with progress in simulation and initial real-world tests.
+- Software stack and AI training pipeline documented, with progress in simulation and initial real-world tests.

 **Progress Metrics:**
 - **Hardware**: 40% complete